devnickocodes/the-elements-game/README.md

 - The Favicon was designed by me using [Canva.](https://www.canva.com/)
 - All the icons across the website were imported from [Font Awesome](https://fontawesome.com/)
+- The mockup for the website on the different devices for the README file was created with [ui.dev](https://ui.dev/amiresponsive)